n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 05 - Advent of Cyber 2021.md

 ![Password Change](AoC-2021_Photos/Day_05/2.0_AoC-Day-5_12-23-21-Password-Change.png)

-Head to the forum and see if t he comments section is also vulnerable by adding a comment with some `HTML` tags in the text.
+Head to the forum and see if the comments section is also vulnerable by adding a comment with some `HTML` tags in the text.

 `n0_ware was <b>here</b>`